davikawasaki/arrhythmia-ecg-analysis-pds/README.md

+> This project is not supported anymore.
+Feel free to fork and extend it on your own.

 # Arrhythmia Classification through Characteristics Extraction with Discrete Wavelet Transform & Machine Learning

  > :warning: There is a [continuation of this project](https://github.com/davikawasaki/arrhythmia-ecg-analysis-ai), with more features extracted and supervised learning using MATLAB, developed to my Artificial Intelligence College Final Work.
 This repository is outdated, with a smaller version of the AI project.